Healing the Relational Matrix

 - My needs are important

 Working somatically with early development, we start at the beginning, at conception.
 Our approach addresses the nonverbal implicit self.
-We begin with an experiential introduction that helps practitioners embody the principles of the biological life force, orient developmental processes to the midline regulatory axis, and become familiar with the Polyvagal energy centers that shape our patterns of connection and protection.
+We begin with an experiential introduction that helps practitioners embody the principles of the biological life force, orient developmental processes to the midline regulatory axis, and become familiar with the polyvagal energy centers and right-brain functions that shape our patterns of connection, attachment, and protection.

 - A nurturing touch focus that supports a client’s core neurological and emotional capacities to trust and yield